Eileen Agar was an English painter and photographer.

-Agar was a member of the London group from 1933, and her work was selected by Roland Penrose and Herbert Read for the International Surrealist Exhibition at the New Burlington Galleries, London.
-In 1936. she exhibited with the Surrealists both in England and abroad.
+Agar was a member of the London group from 1933 and her work was selected by Roland Penrose and Herbert Read for the International Surrealist Exhibition at the New Burlington Galleries, London.
+In 1936, she exhibited with the Surrealists both in England and abroad.
 From '36 she experimented with automatic techniques and new materials, taking photographs and making collages and objects, for example The Angel of Anarchy (fabric over plaster and mixed media, 1936-40; London, Tate).